Garraway Hotel

 Garraway Hotel is a hotel located on the quayside of Roseau, Dominica.
 It lies between the Fort Young Hotel (to the east) and right next to The Dominica Museum (to the west).
 In the colonial period this area was part of the Fort Young from 1770.
 This hotel was built in 1994.
-Located in a mint green and white building, the five-storey hotel contains 31 rooms and is operated by the Garraway family.
+Located in a mint green and white building, the five-storey hotel contains 31 rooms.
 The hotel contains an interior courtyard, rooftop terrace, the Balisier Creole cuisine restaurant on the second floor, a duty-free shop on the ground floor and the Ole Jetty Bar.

 The rooms are fitted with king-sized beds or double beds, with rattan furniture and floral-print fabrics.

+It is operated by the Garraway family, descendents of James Garraway, a Scottish planter and businessman who settled in Dominica in the 19th century.
+In the 1840s, James Garraway was the first 'man of colour' to serve as President of Dominica.